fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 ## Installing FusionMaps (map visualizations) for your project

-FusionCharts can provide more than 1000 maps that cater to all your map visualization requirements.
-But to keep the library lightweight, by default it ships only with two maps - the **world** map, and the **map of the USA**.
-To render rest of the maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files.
-Place the downloaded map definition files in the same location where `fusioncharts.js` files are placed.
+FusionCharts Suite XT provides over `1000+` data-driven maps under the product FusionMaps.
+In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the world map, and the map of the USA - to reduce the download size.
+However, you can download the rest of map definition files [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'), when you need to plot maps of those countries/regions.

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

+To render a map, you need to:

-To include FusionCharts library in your project add the following code of lines in the **app/assets/javascripts/application.js** file:
+To include FusionCharts library in your project add the following code of lines in the **app/assets/javascripts/application.js** file.

 ```
 //= require fusioncharts/fusioncharts.maps